euonymus/baryon/README.md

 |true| Secondary Relationships are shown |
 |false| No Secondary Relationships |

-### Set path to Baryon ui
+### Set URL path to baryon ui on your app

-You can configure the path to the Baryon ui by setting graphPath props.
+You can configure the path to the baryon ui by setting graphPath props.

 for example, if you set graphPath like this